Grand Junction Child Abuse Defense Lawyers

 However, if the injury involved criminal negligence, then the charge becomes a Class 4 Felony that can lead to:

 - Between two and eight years in prison;

 - A fine of up to $500,000; and/or both.

 People with a prior conviction can have a misdemeanor offense turned into a Class 5 felony for a second charge.
 A Class 5 felony carries a maximum sentence of five years in prison and a $100,000 fine.
 If the child suffered serious bodily harm, the maximum penalty includes 16 years in prison and a $750,000 fine.

-At Peters & Nolan, we are committed to doing everything we can to protect our clients.
+At Peters & Nolan, LLC, we are committed to doing everything we can to protect our clients.
 The sooner we can get started, the better we’ll be able to assemble a defense on your behalf.
-Call us today at (970) 243-4357 to schedule a free in-person consultation.
+Contact us today by calling (970) 243-4357 to schedule a free in-person consultation.